Abby-Liu/algorithm/readme.md

-# Algorithm implementing in Python3
+# Algorithm implement in Python3

 - Divide and Conquer Algorithm
 - Greedy Algorithm